mastrovi/dlgprojects/dcq-xml-to-dlgadmin/README.md

 * removal of extraneous content.

 The 'link to file' will help to prepare and validate your file for reformatting.
+An [example xml](test_testers.xml) file is provided.

 ### Instructions for use